fxnut/hou_farm/README.md

     * Missing specified Deadline pool
     * Camera background image enabled
   * Gracefull fallback should hou_farm or Deadline not be present on the system.
 Won't break your scene or generate annoying errors.
+  * Allows you to develop/test Hou Farm without Deadline installed by defining HOUFARM_VIRTUAL_DEADLINE in the environment.

 ## Installation